| [40] |

 Automatically Learning Gazetteers from the Deep Web.

-In International Word Wide Web Conference (WWW'12), 2012.
+In International Word Wide Web Conference (WWW'12), pages

 [ » bib | » pdf ] Wrapper induction faces a dilemma: To reach web scale, it requires automatically generated examples, but to produce accurate results, these examples must have the quality of human annotations.
 We resolve this conflict with AMBER, a system for fully automated data extraction from result pages.
 In contrast to previous approaches, AMBER employs domain specific gazetteers to discern basic domain attributes on a page, and leverages repeated occurrences of similar attributes to group related attributes into records rather than relying on the noisy structure of the DOM.
 With this approach AMBER is able to identify records and their attributes with almost perfect accuracy (> 98%) on a large sample of websites.
 To make such an approach feasible at scale, AMBER automatically learns domain gazetteers from a small seed set.
 In this demonstration, we show how AMBER uses the repeated structure of records on deep web result pages to learn such gazetteers.
 This is only possible with a highly accurate extraction system.
 Depending on its parametrization, this learning process runs either fully automatically or with human interaction.
 We show how AMBER bootstraps a gazetteer for UK locations in 4 iterations: From a small seed sample we achieve 94.4 locations in the 4th iteration.